torlakee/Camplight-RewriteForge-Service/README.md

 It will be better to isolate the LLM adapter calls in a separate layer.
 It will avoid rate limit abuse or any other malicious intents.

-It will be better to have a separate requiremenets-dev.txt containing only the dev-related packages - liniting, testing, etc.
+It will be better to have a separate requiremenets-dev.txt containing only the dev-related packages - linting, testing, etc.